nate-johnston/natejohnston.info/content/posts/pobox2.md

 categories: ["How I Do Things"]
 ---

-[I wrote about how I moved away from GMail](https://natejohnston.info/2021/pobox/) last year, so I wanted to revisit the efficacy of the setup.
+[I wrote about how I moved away from GMail](https://natejohnston.info/posts/pobox/) last year, so I wanted to revisit the efficacy of the setup.g

 <!--more-->